barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 ### End of Year

 1. Reconcile, as at the end of any other month.
-2. Add any necessary balance correction (see "balance correction").
-3. Rename the current journal file from "current.journal" to "$YEAR.journal".
+2. Rename the current journal file from "current.journal" to "$YEAR.journal".
-4. Identify financial goals for the upcoming year.
+3. Identify financial goals for the upcoming year.
-5. Create a new "current.journal" for the upcoming year with budget and forecast transactions.
+4. Create a new "current.journal" for the upcoming year with budget and forecast transactions.
-6. Initialise all accounts on the first of January by transferring from equity.
+5. Initialise all accounts on the first of January by transferring from equity.

-The budget created in (5) will depend on the goals identified in (4).
+The budget created in (4) will depend on the goals identified in (3).
-Here's an example of a (6) transaction setting up the starting
+Here's an example of a (5) transaction setting up the starting
 balances:

 ```